Planning to introduce your kids to master artist Claude Monet? I’ve got some wonderful Monet unit study resources to share with you today.

 While these lessons were designed for ages 8 and up, my daughter was pretty excited to get in on the Impression Sunrise action along with her brother.
 All things considered, this 5 year-old did Monet proud and held her own!

-You can learn more about this e-course on the Mixing with the Masters website.
+You can learn more about this e-course through my Mixing with the Masters review.
 Also worth noting, while we love the entire workshop and happily recommend it, you have the option to only purchase the Monet lessons if you prefer.

 More Monet Unit Study Ideas